shl152/cs445-rec1/README.md

 2) Read through `Rec1A.java` and consider what happens when it is run.
 Predict what you'll see output from each of the print statements.

-3) Use `cd` to navigate to the directory containing these files.
+3) Use `cd` to navigate to your local directory that contains these files.
 To ensure you are able to compile and run Java programs from the CLI, compile and run `Rec1A`.
 Check your predictions regarding each print statement.

 4) Change line 69 of `Rec1A.java` to make `custom` point to a separate object from `matilda`.
 Compile and run the code again and observe the changes.